Alpha Omega Alpha (AOA) Selection Criteria for Class of 2019

 The following selection criteria were developed in the spirit of the AOA Constitution.
 The Constitution states that, “Scholastic achievement should be the primary but not sole basis for election of a student.
 Leadership capabilities, ethical standards, fairness in dealing with colleagues, potential for achievement in medicine, and a record of service to the school and the community at large should be criteria in addition to the academic record.”

 Junior AOA Members: The top 12.5% of the junior class (determined by cumulative UTSW GPA) will be made candidates for induction into AOA in the spring of their MS3 year, and approximately 6.25% of the class will be selected for Junior AOA membership.
-Candidates will be evaluated by the 4 categories listed below (UTSW Grades, USMLE Step 1 Score, CV Review, and Peer Vote).
-Junior candidates will be evaluated for acceptance with cumulative grades reported from graded MS1 courses and MS3 clerkships taken before December 31st of the MS3 year.
+Candidates will be evaluated by the 3 categories listed below (UTSW Grades, USMLE Step 1 Score, and CV Review).
+Junior candidates will be evaluated for acceptance using the cumulative grades reported from graded core clerkships up until the date that applications are called in the Spring of 2018.
 Elective courses receiving pass/fail designations will not be counted.
-Of note, due to the limited evaluated coursework, Junior AOA membership will be provisional until cumulative grades have been recorded through March 31st.
-In order to remain in Junior AOA, students must continue to demonstrate academic excellence by remaining in the first quartile of their class.
-After grades through March 31st have been finalized, students selected for Junior AOA who remain in the top 25% of the class in terms of cumulative GPA will be offered formal acceptance into AOA.
-However, students who drop out of the top 25% will be released from Junior AOA and must re-apply for acceptance into Senior AOA.

 Senior AOA Members: The top 25% of the senior class (determined by cumulative UTSW GPA) will be made candidates for induction into AOA in August of their MS4 year.
 Up to one-sixth of the class can be selected for AOA membership (including Junior and Senior AOA members).
-Students eligible for Senior AOA will be evaluated by the same 4 categories as Junior AOA (UTSW Grades, USMLE Step 1 Score, CV review, and Peer Vote).
-Senior AOA will be selected after all grades for the MS3 year have been recorded.
+Students eligible for Senior AOA will be evaluated by the same 3 categories as Junior AOA (UTSW Grades, USMLE Step 1 Score, and CV review).
+Senior AOA will be selected after all clinical grades have been recorded.

 Students who anticipate delaying graduation to complete additional educational opportunities (research, IMEP, MBA, MPH, etc.) should apply for Jr. and Sr. AOA in the spring and summer of their MS3 year so as to be considered alongside their peers.
 Students in this circumstance elected to AOA will be provided the option of attending the induction banquet in either the spring following selection or in the spring in which they graduate.